Create a Linux VM on Azure using the Portal

 The requirements are:

-Signed into the Azure portal with your Azure account identity, click + New in the upper left corner:
+Sign into the Azure portal with your Azure account identity.
+Click + New in the upper left corner:

-Click Virtual Machines in the Marketplace then Ubuntu Server 14.04 LTS from the Featured Apps images list.
+Click Compute in the Marketplace then select Ubuntu Server 16.04 LTS from the Featured Apps images list.
 Verify at the bottom that the deployment model is

 Resource Manager and then click Create.